So what is it? “Well, it’s water that’s not hot, brewing coffee….”. - Brendon Glidden, Onyx R&D.

-We use Colombia San Antonio for our cold brew coffee, mainly due to the fact that San Antonio is super sweet and has incredible date-like flavors that really resonate with cold extraction and work really well with milk.
-If you make cold brew at home to keep in your fridge this is the coffee for you!
+We use Colombia San Antonio for our cold brew coffee, mainly since this coffee is super sweet and has incredible date-like flavors that resonate with cold extraction and work really well with milk.
+If you make cold brew at home to keep in your fridge, this is the coffee for you!

 Toddy: This method creates a concentrate using full immersion brewing.
-Full immersion means that instead of water dripping through grounds, you saturate all the coffee grounds in the vessel and leave the slurry to extract over a certain amount of time.
+Full immersion means that instead of water dripping through grounds, you saturate all the coffee grounds in the vessel and leave the slurry to extract for a certain amount of time.
 In the case of Toddy, that’s 12-24 hours depending on taste.
-Coffees made using this method tend to have a huge body, especially if you reconstitute with low amounts of water.
-Sugar browning notes are accentuated in this method, and the body is usually heavy or even syrupy.
+Coffees made using this method tend to have a massive body, especially if you reconstitute with low amounts of water.
+In this process, sugar browning notes are accentuated, and the body is usually heavy or even syrupy.

 The Toddy brewing container is designed to hold 12 ounces of coffee and 7 cups (56 fluid ounces) of water.
 Make sure all grounds are saturated and leave to extract for 12-24 hours.
 Should have a shelf life of 2 weeks.

 Kyoto: This style comes from a Japanese influence.
-Usually you’ll see decorative glass towers slowly dripping water through a glass chamber of grounds.
-The coffee is actually filtered through a small porous ceramic disk filter.
-This will not make a concentrate.
-Coffees made using this method tend to have a lighter body but a higher flavor clarity.
-The acidity is brighter, and fruit forward coffees come through more.
+Usually, you’ll see decorative glass towers slowly dripping water through a glass chamber of grounds.
+The coffee is filtered through a small porous ceramic disk filter.
+This process will not make a concentrate.
+Coffees made using this method tend to have a lighter body and a higher flavor clarity.
+With Kyoto, the acidity is brighter, and fruit forward coffees come through more.

 Colombia San Antonio

-This is a direct trade coffee from our friends at Pergamino in Antioquia, Colombia.
-We’ve been working with Pedro Echavarria (Pergamino) for about 4 years now on many microlots and programs.
-You’ll see his name quite a bit on our Colombia Micro-lots.
-We paid $3.85/lb FOB for this coffee which we cupped as an 86 Royal NY brought our container stateside for a fee and we bought 130 70 kg bags of green coffee.
-Royal NY has been really great at bringing most of our Colombia micro-lots to the states and we really value our relationship with the company and people.
+This is a Relationship Coffee from our friends at Pergamino in Antioquia, Colombia.
+We’ve been working with Pedro Echavarria (Pergamino) for about four years now on many micro-lots and programs.
+You’ll see his name quite a bit on our Colombia micro-lots.
+We paid $3.85/lb FOB for this coffee which we cupped as an 86.
+Royal NY brought our container stateside for a fee, and we bought 130 70 kg bags of green coffee.
+Royal NY has been great at bringing most of our Colombia micro-lots to the states, and we really value our relationship with the company and people.
 Phil & Camilo are the best!

 - The Coffee Commodity purchase price was $1.39/lb when we purchased these coffees.